dengbaowang/CompLossForNoisyLabels/README.md

-The implemention of our AAAI'21 paper (Learning from Noisy Labels with Complementary Loss Functions).
+This is the implemention of our AAAI'21 paper (Learning from Noisy Labels with Complementary Loss Functions).

 This implementation is based on PyTorch.
 You need:
 1. Download CIFAR-10, CIFAR-100 and TinyImageNet datasets into './data/'.